realJohnDoe/org-sim/memory-bank/progress.md

 # Progress: Organizational Simulation

 ## Current Status
 The project has progressed beyond initial setup, with the visualization of organizational structures integrated into the main application.
 A dynamic slider for adjusting organizational size (5 to 50 nodes) has been added to `App.tsx`.
+The initialization algorithm for organizational hierarchy has been simplified, and test logic has been updated to correctly define hierarchy levels.
 Core simulation logic and agent behaviors are yet to be implemented, following TDD principles.

 ## What Works
 - **Documentation Foundation**: The following Memory Bank files have been successfully created and populated with initial content: